South Nyack, New York: Transportation

-The Hamlet of South Nyack is the western terminus of the Tappan Zee Bridge, which connects the village to Tarrytown in Westchester County.
-The hamlet is served by the New York State Thruway (in its section concurrent with Interstate 87 and Interstate 287) at Exit 10 (westbound only).
-Another important arterial roadway serving the hamlet is U.S. Route 9W.
+South Nyack is the western terminus of the Tappan Zee Bridge, which connects the Rockland County to Tarrytown in Westchester County.
+South Nyack is served by the New York State Thruway (in its section concurrent with Interstate 87 and Interstate 287) at Exit 10.
+Another important arterial roadway accessible in South Nyack is U.S. Route 9W.

-South Nyack was formerly served by the Northern Branch of the Erie Railroad, with service to Pavonia Terminal in Jersey City.
-The hamlet had its station near the corner of Broadway and Cornelison Avenue.
-Passenger service was discontinued in 1966, and the right-of-way has been converted into the Raymond G. Esposito Trail.
+Before and during its incorporation as a Village, South Nyack was served by the Northern Branch of the Erie Railroad, with service to Pavonia Terminal in Jersey City.
+South Nyack train station was located Between Mansfield and Cornelison Avenues, along Chase Avenue, a road that was obliterated when the massive I-287 interchange was built in the 1950s.
+Passenger service was discontinued in 1965, and the right-of-way has been converted into the Raymond G. Esposito Trail.

-Today, South Nyack is served by Lower Hudson Transit Link buses, with South Nyack's bus stop located on Franklin Street Extension.
+Today, South Nyack is served by Lower Hudson Transit Link buses which are run the NY State Department of Transportation, with South Nyack's bus stop located on Franklin Street Extension.
 H07 buses connect South Nyack to Tarrytown while H05 buses connect to White Plains.
 South Nyack is also served by Rockland Coaches/Red and Tan Lines Buses (operated by Coach USA) to the Port Authority Bus Terminal and George Washington Bridge Bus Terminal in New York City.